Planning for your arteriovenous fistula

 We will give you a soft ball to squeeze, which will help improve the blood flow through your fistula.

-A fistula is ready (or mature) when the vein has grown large enough and strong enough to support the dialysis needles.
-This usually takes around six to eight weeks, but can vary between patients.
-Your dialysis nurse will check your fistula and will know when it is mature.
+A fistula is ready (or mature) when the vein has grown large and strong enough to support the dialysis needles.
+This usually takes around 6 to 8 weeks, but can vary between patients.
+Your dialysis nurse will check your fistula and tell you when it is mature.

 How long will my fistula last?